pyOpenSci/lessons/running-code/execute-script.md

 There are two primary ways to execute a Python script.

-1. You can call Python from your shell and pass in the script path
+1. You can [pass your script](execute-script-pass-to-python) to Python in your shell
-2. You can call your script directly as a command from your shell
+2. You can [call your script](execute-script-launch-command) directly as a command in your shell

 (execute-script-pass-to-python)=
 ## 1. Pass your script to the Python command